Esri/esri-leaflet/CONTRIBUTING.md

 ### Can I publish my own Esri Leaflet plugins?

-Of course! if you develop reusuable components for use with Esri Leaflet that you think would be helpful to share with other developers, please [file an issue](https://github.com/Esri/esri-leaflet/issues?state=open) so we discuss it.
+Of course!
+If you develop reusuable components for use with Esri Leaflet that you think would be helpful to share with other developers, please [file an issue](https://github.com/Esri/esri-leaflet/issues?state=open) so we can discuss it.

 ### Setting up a dev environment